 – multichannel operation;

-– coexistence of ITS and other services in the 5 850-5 925 MHz band.
+– coexistence of ITS and other existing services in the 5 850-5 925 MHz band.

-The ITS program is managed by the United States Federal Highway Administration Joint Program Office for ITS.
-The requirement for use of multi-channel wireless communications is based on IEEE Std 802.11p™-2010 – IEEE Standard for Information technology – Local and metropolitan area networks – Specific requirements – Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications Amendment 6: Wireless Access in Vehicular Environments, originally developed as an amendment to IEEE 802.11™-2007 that has been incorporated into the revision of IEEE 802.11™-2012 – IEEE Standard for Information technology – Telecommunications and information exchange between systems Local and metropolitan area networks – Specific requirements Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications.
+The requirement for use of multi-channel wireless communications is based on IEEE Std 802.11p™-2010 – IEEE Standard for Information technology – Local and metropolitan area networks – Specific requirements – Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications Amendment 6: Wireless Access in Vehicular Environments, originally developed as an amendment to IEEE 802.11™-2007 that has been incorporated into the revision of IEEE 802.11™-2016 – IEEE Standard for Information technology – Telecommunications and information exchange between systems Local and metropolitan area networks – Specific requirements Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications.
 The upper layer protocols and services requirements are described the IEEE 1609 family of standards that use IEEE Std 802.11.
 Standardization of the upper layer protocols and services support the vehicle-to-vehicle and vehicle-to-roadside communication requirements of the National ITS Architecture and the Joint Program Office initiatives.
 Benefits for the ITS program in enabling wireless communications is for vehicle operators, dispatch centres, traffic management centres, emergency response centres, route guidance, safety and amber alerts, and response to traveller emergencies, traceable to the National ITS Architecture.

-The published IEEE Std 802.11-2012 is available for free download at the IEEE Get program: http://standards.ieee.org/about/get/802/802.11.html
+The published IEEE Std 802.11-2016 is available for free download at the IEEE Get program: http://standards.ieee.org/about/get/802/802.11.html